"This is the day the Lord has made. I will rejoice and be glad in it". Psalm 118:23-25

 My photographs visually celebrate the gift of each day.
 I enjoy capturing unique colors, tones, lines and textures of landscapes, cityscapes and what I like to call "machine-scapes".

 I'm often invited to be a guest judge for photography clubs and competitions in the Baltimore-Washington area.
-In 2014, I was invited to be one of the jurors for the multi-media Central Pennsylvania Festival of the Arts in State College, PA, considered by many as one of the top arts festivals in the nation.
+In 2014, I was invited to be one of the jurors for the multi-media Central Pennsylvania Festival of the Arts in State College, considered by many as one of the top arts festivals in the nation.

 For several years, I was commissioned to prepare photographic renderings of various historical scenes in the Frederick, Maryland, area to be reinterpreted in original paintings and limited edition prints by renowned national artist P. Buckley Moss.

 In addition, more than a dozen of my images were selected for inclusion in a national electronic greeting cards website.
 My photos also have been selected for Stephenson Printing’s award-winning appointment calendar, which showcases the work of some of the country’s top photographers and is distributed to more than 6,000 people in ad agencies and other sectors of the graphic arts industry.

 I've been making images for more than 40 years.
 During that time, I studied photojournalism at West Virginia University, attended dozens of photographic workshops and classes, and learned composition and color interpretation techniques under the late Lowell Anson Kenyon, a renowned Washington-area fine arts photographer, photo curator, and educator.
 My other inspirations and "visual mentors" include Henri Cartier-Bresson, Ansel Adams, A. Aubrey Bodine, Brassai, Margaret Bourke-White, Dewitt Jones, and the painters Thomas Cole, Frederic Church, Andrew Wyeth, Claude Monet, and Vincent Van Gogh.